publicityreform/findbyimage/_posts/2017-06-05-generative-narrative-final-presentation.md

 # Generative Narrative
 by Tyler Yin, Reginald Lin, Annie Yu

-To explore how machine learning might be used to generate narratives in the context of art-making, we experimented with several different neural networks to produce text and moving imagery.
+To explore how machine learning might be used to generate narratives in the context of art-making, we experimented with several different neural networks to produce stories in the form of text and moving imagery.

 ## Resources